bencefulop/toy-robot-challenge/README.md

 # ToyRobot Coding Challenge

 Toy robot is a popular coding exercise for junior developers in Melbourne.
-This is my solution, which is entirely based on Ryan Bigg's book, which you can find and purchase [here.](https://leanpub.com/toyrobot/).
+This is my solution, which is entirely based on Ryan Bigg's book on this topic, which you can find and purchase [here.](https://leanpub.com/toyrobot/).

 The challenge was completed on TDD/BDD principles, by 'brute forcing' our way through tests and then refactoring code.